Rowiz49/physical-dice-rolls/README.md

 ## Acknowledgments

-This module is a fork of the now deprecated [Physical Dice Rolls module from theripper93](https://github.com/theripper93/physical-dice-rolls)
+This module is a fork of the now deprecated [Real Dice module from theripper93](https://github.com/theripper93/real-dice)

 ## How to use